matter-labs/zksync-web-era-docs/docs/api/java/accounts.md

 ### `transfer`

-There are multiple ways to transfer coins or tokens with wallet object.
+There are multiple ways to transfer coins or tokens with a wallet object.

 Transfer coins